 This program develops the potential of all students (academically, intellectually, interpersonally and emotionally) through instilling in students the Foundations - Confidence, Persistence, Organisation, Getting Along and Resilience - that research indicates as determining the extent to which children can achieve and experience social and emotional well-being.

 Central to the development of the Foundations is explicit instruction in the Habits of the Mind:

 I Can Do It, Accepting Myself, Taking Risks, Being Independent, Giving Effort, Working Tough, Setting Goals, Planning my Time, Being Tolerant of others, Thinking First, Playing by the Rules and Social Responsibility.

 The SRC gives students an avenue for participation in the decision making process and the functioning of the school.
 It comprises two representatives from each mainstream and Introductory English Class.
 The four elected Student School Leaders address issues raised by students at classroom level.
 Representatives report back to their class after each meeting.

 The Christian Religious Education Program, EDEN, is offered to children by visiting lay people.
-The program operates at lunch time every Monday.
+The program operates once or twica a term.
 Parents are asked to inform the school in writing if they wish their child to attend.